ausbias/ausbias.github.io/events.md

 ---
 # Events

-AusBIAS organises monthly meetings, usually online, where often one member will lead discussion of a paper, method, or problem of the day.
+AusBIAS organises <a href="/monthly-meeting/">monthly meetings</a>, usually online, where often one member will lead discussion of a paper, method, or problem of the day.
 We are also involved in hosting training courses at our various institutions, and supporting local conferences.

 <h2>Upcoming Events</h2>